emberjs/website/source/guides/testing/test-runners.md

 ```

 The `junit` reporter will create an xml file called `test-results.xml` in the current directory that contains junit xml which can be used as input to other tools.
 This file can be renamed to whatever you would like.
 For more information see the docs for [karma junit reporter][karma_junit_reporter].

+#### Code Coverage from Testem

+Getting coverage from `testem` is a bit more involved at the moment.
+There is a way to do it.
+Check the [testem docs][testem_coverage] for more information.

 #### Code Coverage from Karma